Are there any dangers of meditation?

 8. Pushing yourself with the wrong type of meditation

 Always trust your intuition when it comes to trying out a new meditation practice.
 This is obviously easier said than done, but if after a few sessions, it really doesn’t feel right, try another class or meditation style.
-Never blindly follow and a particular teacher blindly and never feel stupid for asking lots of questions.
+Never blindly follow and never feel stupid for asking questions.

 9. Using meditation as a substitute for therapy